stevenalexander/simple-api-performance-testing/README.md

 Simple Ruby Sinatra app, running on Unicorn with 8 worker processes.
 Not using apache, instead run tests directly against Unicorn running on port 8080.

+This is a very simple implementation which can be extended to a full API, but you would probably want to use a different Ruby framework such as Grape or Rails.

 To setup you must first get the gems: